Arine¶

 Migration to Document360¶

 Moving Arine's documentation out of static PDFs into a living knowledge base was not an easy accomplishment.
-After much window shopping, the Knowledge Management team selected Document360 as a content management system to handle the total turnaround for product docs.
-Our documentation is closed-source, which means coordination with our full-stack engineering team was necessary to build out our user authentication to ensure only clients could access the content.
+The KB team eventually selected Document360 as a content management system to handle the total turnaround for product docs.
+Our documentation is closed-source, which means coordination with our full-stack engineering team was necessary to build out the proper user authentication.

 After higher-level logistics had been determined, the sheer bulk of the work required removal of any unique or advanced style elements, then converting the content into a basic, readable format.
 CSS was finally applied across the entire knowledge base, reducing the manual work that had been going into formatting PDFs.
-Overall, the project accomplished a number of feats previously missing or in need of assistance within the Knowledge Management team:
+Overall, the project accomplished a number of feats the KB team had hoped for:

 - Total turnaround time (time from drafting content, SME review, and publishing) was reduced by over half as a result of the manual/tedious processes removed completely.